The Importance of Social Media Compliance

 How to Stay Compliant

-Establish Protocols And Procedures
+Establish Protocols and Procedures

 Organizations should establish a comprehensive set of policies and procedures that outline how social media will be used within the organization.
 These procedures should be carefully reviewed, and should clearly define roles, responsibilities, and acceptable use policies.